 If you think Yellowstone during the summers is magical, come and check it out in the winter!
 It is awesome and unlike any experience you have ever had!
 Most people think that Yellowstone is shut down in the winter.
 It isn't.
 But it is deserted.
 Instead of there being tens of thousands of people in the park, there are only a few hundred!
 You just about have Yellowstone to yourself.

-| ||Yellowstone in the winter is simply magical.
-The park is closed to all cars, buses and motor bikes, and you travel over the snow instead!
+During the winter months the vast majority of Yellowstone is closed to cars and buses.
+We will have you gliding over the snow in your choice of a snowcoach or snowmobile!
 It is so hard to describe the thrill of snowcoaching through the crown jewel of America’s National Park system.
 If you prefer to snowmobile, it’s just you and the elements.
 With nothing in-between, you are exposed to endless vistas of the most incredible beauty.
 Whatever you choose, you will get up close and personal with sights you could only have imagined!